 Cruising in the Med:

-The Med is mostly surrounded by land which is one of the many factors that make it an ideal cruising area for yachts, it is generally well protected, is non-tidal and boasts crystal clear water and some of the best beaches in the world.
+The Med is mostly surrounded by land which is one of the many factors that make it an ideal cruising area for yachts, it is generally well-protected, is non-tidal and boasts crystal clear water and some of the best beaches in the world.
 Additionally, Europe is rich in culture and a Mediterranean season will involve stopping off at some of the greatest cities in the world.
 As a crew member, time off will be limited in the summer months, however, you are likely to be fortunate enough to briefly experience a few of the amazing cities and attractions that Europe has to offer.
-Whether its partying in Ibiza, exploring the French Riviera, enjoying a beach bar in Greece or wondering the streets of Turkey and Croatia you are guaranteed an amazing experience for any downtime you may get in Europe.
+Whether its partying in Ibiza, exploring the French Riviera, enjoying a beach bar in Greece or wandering the streets of Turkey and Croatia you are guaranteed an amazing experience for any downtime you may get in Europe.

-As a crew member the job varies slightly in the Med compared to other seasonal destinations.
-In the summer months Europe experiences long hours of daylight and the sun can set as late as 21h30, guests therefore, generally, tend to be slower in the morning and later to go to bed.
+As a crew member, the job varies slightly in the Med compared to other seasonal destinations.
+In the summer months Europe experiences long hours of daylight and the sun can set as late as 21h30, guests, therefore, generally, tend to be slower in the morning and later to go to bed.
 It is also common to spend many nights in port as guests want to experience the vibrant cultures, cities and ports and often eat ashore.
 The type of guests you have onboard in Europe may also vary, unlike areas such as the Caribbean, South Pacific, etc. where guests are most likely on board to get away from other yachts and enjoy nature and activities like diving, snorkelling and fishing.
 The Mediterranean lacks marine life and is densely populated with yachts, the guests tend to prefer a higher level of service here and the deck crew can expect countless tender runs to and from shore (many of which will be in the early hours of the morning).

 If you are employed on a yacht that remains in Europe for the winter your work will vary greatly from the summer months.
 There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of works to be done.
 It is highly unlikely you will have guests on board, everything will be covered and stowed away for the winter months.
 The yacht will undergo maintenance and alterations during this period.
-It is a very busy time for engineers who will focus on scheduled maintenance, repairing breakages ad fault that may have occurred during the season and making improvements to on board machinery and systems.
+It is a very busy time for engineers who will focus on scheduled maintenance, repairing breakages ad fault that may have occurred during the season and making improvements to onboard machinery and systems.
 The deck department will focus on maintenance, such as varnishing, polishing, painting, inventories and season orders.
 The interior will focus on inventories, stain treatments, ordering, polishing and deep cleaning.

 Visas and Legal Requirements: